josephpak/Sprint-Challenge-Node-Express/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

-- [ ] Mention two parts of Express that you learned about this week.
+- [x] Mention two parts of Express that you learned about this week.
+// Two parts of Express that we learned about this week include the following:
+// 1.
+Express-driven route handling is one of the key topics we discussed and learned about this week.
+Underneath the hood, route handlers are just middleware functions that that in a request and return a response.
+Asynchronous JavaScript came in handy when handling these requests
+// 2.
+We also learned about other custom and built-in middleware that can be useful when using Express.
+Some of the custom middleware examples were authentication handler functions and functions that modify requests before they reach route handlers

-- [ ] Describe Middleware?
+- [x] Describe Middleware?
+// Middleware is a sequence of functions that execute in sequential order (think a Spotify play queue).
+In the context of Express, we used middleware this week to handle changes to requests and responses before they are finished

-- [ ] Describe a Resource?
+- [x] Describe a Resource?
+// Resources were described this week as the "nouns" of client-server communication.
+When a client needs information, they are likely trying to answer some sort of question or request - API endpoints provide resources to satisfy the client's needs for information.

-- [ ] What can the API return to help clients know if a request was successful?
+- [x] What can the API return to help clients know if a request was successful?
+// An API can return status codes and messages to help clients to know if a request was successful.
+Something that was talked about a lot this week was how good error handling and messaging can be truly delightful for client-side developers or anyone that is accessing an API.

-- [ ] How can we partition our application into sub-applications?
+- [x] How can we partition our application into sub-applications?
+// We can partition our application into sub-applications by carefully laying out a system of routes and endpoints on the server-side.
+This type of modular setup on the back-end empowers our client-side peers to be able to access resources in a modular, focused manner which can help them in turn create modular components and sub-applications.

 ## Project Setup